aarony422/Popular-Movies-2/README.md

 # Popular Movies

 ## The Movie DB API Key
-This application uses data from The Movie DB API.
+This application uses me.aaronyoung.popular_movies.data from The Movie DB API.
 Every API call requires a unique API key, which is taken out for legal reasons.
 To have the application run properly, you will need to create an account at https://www.themoviedb.org/account/signup and request a free API key for non-commercial use.

 There are multiple ways to set your API key within the application.
 Here are 2 ways: